knative/docs/docs/eventing/broker/triggers/_index.md

 title: "Triggers"
 weight: 70
 type: "docs"
+aliases:
+  - docs/eventing/triggers
 ---

-A Trigger represents a desire to subscribe to events from a specific Broker.
+A trigger represents a desire to subscribe to events from a specific broker.

 The `subscriber` value must be a [Destination](https://pkg.go.dev/knative.dev/pkg/apis/duck/v1#Destination).